-The documentary is framed by the moment Ziauddin decided to include Malala in a family tree that had, up until then, only mentioned the men of the family.
+The preference for narrative is equally apparent in Davis Guggenheim's recent documentary He Named Me Malala, which closely follows the events that made Malala Yousafzai an icon.
 That Malala is named after a folk hero who also stood up against armed forces without fear of reprisal is a poetic symmetry the film enjoys lingering over.
 And so would I, if the story were in fact the children's folktale that the animated vignettes punctuating the documentary suggest, and not about living activists.

 The war on terror is not a feel-good tale of triumph over adversity; yet He Named Me Malala is.
 How do we evaluate a movie whose central narrative is activated by a reality the film ignores?

 At first they're effective, carried by Malala's incredible life story thus far, and especially moving when paralleling her father's victory over his stammer and fear of public speaking with Malala's own journey toward discovering her skills as a public speaker.
+Familiar with the ungenerous assumptions made about Pakistani fathers, I was especially grateful that the co-star of He Named Me Malala is Malala's father, teacher and firebrand activist Ziauddin Yousafzai.
 But the animations are styled as if for a children's public programming special—a hint of what the movie could have been like had the producers stuck with their original plan for a feature film as opposed to a documentary.
 The title of the movie references the film's implication, that perhaps Malala's name, shared by the storied Malalai of Maiwand, inscribed a fate upon her from birth.
 Guggenheim should have saved such prophesying for the Disney reboot.

 Guggenheim replaces the events that shaped Malala, her father, and their home for a story of individual resilience, a single rising note held for poignancy.
 The war on terror is not a feel-good tale of triumph over adversity; yet He Named Me Malala is.
 How do we evaluate a movie whose central narrative is activated by a reality the film ignores?